benchislett/Pomorello/README.md

 # Pomorello

-Pomorello is a light Trello Power-Up for tracking Pomodoro sets.
+Pomorello is a light Trello Power-Up for tracking Pomodoro sets, and is currently active and publicly available.

 ## Usage

-Pomorello is currently under active development.
-Upon initial release, it will (hopefully) be available as a Power-Up within Trello.

 To use Pomorello, first add it to the board's list of Power-Ups